relmify/jest-fp-ts/README.md

 Use `.toBeLeftWithErrorsMatching(Array<string | regex>)` when testing validation errors returned by io-ts codec `decode()` operations.

-An io-ts type codec `decode` method will return a `left` with an array of ValidationError objects if the supplied value does can not be successfully validated and decoded to the specified io-ts type.
+An io-ts type codec `decode()` method will return a Left with an array of ValidationError objects if the supplied value does can not be successfully validated and decoded to the specified io-ts type.
 For codecs that are composed from multiple codecs, multiple errors may be returned as each sub-codec is applied to the values it is charged with validating.